 Eczema Sufferers Should Watch Out for these Holiday Pitfalls

 It may be the most wonderful time of the year, but it can be hard to enjoy it when you’re struggling with eczema.
 An eczema breakout can prevent you from looking and feeling your best, which can be especially hard during the holiday season.
-There are holiday traditions and rituals that can put us in the line of fire for eczema irritation, but awareness of what to avoid can help you enjoy this holiday season to the fullest.
+There are holiday traditions and rituals that can put us in the line of fire for eczema irritation.
+Awareness of what to avoid can help you enjoy this holiday season to the fullest.
 Whether you’re an adult who suffers from eczema, or you have a child with a sensitive skin condition, take caution when it comes to the following 4 holiday pitfalls:

 Sadly, the sap and the needles from a real fir tree, not to mention the pesticides, pollen, and mold, can trigger an eczema flare or make existing irritation worse.

 If you plan to bring a real tree into your home, hose the tree down and let it dry completely before carrying it inside.
 Make sure to wear gloves for the process.
 If you’re particularly sensitive, use an allergen-free cleanser along with the water to remove any excess pesticides from the tree.